magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.2.4.
 Actions MUST NOT reference blocks declared in layout.

-6.2.5 Blocks MUST NOT assume a specific or any controller has been invoked for current request
+6.2.5 Blocks MUST NOT assume that a specific, or any, controller has been invoked for current request.

 ###  6.3.
 Data Access (Persistence) layer